 Mission

-• The mission of CAW the model is to jumpstart audiovisual preservation in community held collections by bringing together audiovisual archivists and community members to work collaboratively to inspect and inventory a collection- providing the necessary groundwork for its preservation.
+- The mission of the CAW model is to jumpstart audiovisual preservation in community-held collections by bringing together audiovisual archivists and community members to work collaboratively to inspect and inventory a collection- providing the necessary groundwork for its preservation.

 Vision